MartinKochanov/Vehicle-Rental-System/README.md

 Firstly im structuring my class hierarchy and creating a class which is goint to manage the invoice printing:
-Base Class: Vehicle
+  Base Class: Vehicle,
-Subclasses: Car, Motorcycle, CargoVan
+  Subclasses: Car, Motorcycle, CargoVan,
   Rental Class: managing the invoice printing
   Adding attributes and methods tailored to each vehicle type (safetyRating for Car, riderAge for Motorcycle and driverExperience for CargoVan).

 After i am creating utility classes for:
   Validations: Ensures integrity of user inputs (e.g., customer details, vehicle specifics, rental periods).